timescale/docs/use-timescale/compression/manually-compress-chunks.md

 # Compression policy

-You can create a compression policy within the Timescale Cloud console.
+You can create a compression policy within the Timescale console.

 In most cases, an automated compression policy is sufficient.
 However, if you want more control over compression, you can also manually compress specific